You are here

 - The upper half of the box is a log of the documents you have submitted.
-The lower half is a log of the comments and 'mark up' drafts left by the Online Writing Commons instructor.
+The lower half is a log of the comments and 'Mark Up' drafts left by the Online Writing Commons consultant.

 How can I prepare my draft for feedback?

 Before you submit a draft for feedback (along with the Info Sheet), save both documents as “.doc” files.
-Then, please run a basic spell check own before submitting your draft.
-Since the Online Writing Commons is an intellectual space designed to help you reflect on your overall writing process rather than a proofreading service, this basic check on your part important and a good practice for any writing you do.
-It will also allow us to talk about more than simply surface-level issues in your writing.
+Then, please run a basic spell check on your own before submitting your draft.
+Since the Online Writing Commons is an intellectual space designed to help you reflect on your overall writing process rather than a proofreading service, this basic check on your part is important and a good practice for any writing that you do.
+It will also allow us to discuss more than surface-level issues in your writing.